Healthdirect Australia is not responsible for the content and advertising on the external website you are now entering.

 - wound care

-If you find it hard to get to a pharmacy in person, ask your pharmacist if they offer online ordering and home delivery services.
+If you find it hard to get to a pharmacy in person, ask your pharmacist if they offer:

-What are some tips to get the most support from my pharmacist when I'm pregnant or a parent?
+How can I get more support from my pharmacist when I'm pregnant or a parent?

-Here are some tips that can help you get the most support from your pharmacist:
+Here are some tips that can help you make the most of your pharmacist:

 - When you ask your pharmacist for a medicine or health advice, let your pharmacist know if you're pregnant.

-- If you are asking for advice about medicines for your child, let your pharmacist know their age (and their weight if they're a baby or a young child).
-Also, tell them about any other health conditions they may have.
+- If you're asking for advice about medicines for your child, tell your pharmacist their age, weight and if they have any other health conditions.

 - Make a list of questions, so you don't forget.
-Try not to feel self-conscious or shy about any health subject you're unsure about.
 Pharmacists are trained to give advice about a wide range of health conditions.
+They will let you know if you should ask someone else instead.

 - Be prepared to wait for the pharmacist to speak with you, especially at busy times.

-- If you need to show physical symptoms, be aware that many pharmacies do not have private consulting spaces.
+- If you need to show physical symptoms, ask if the shop has a private consulting space.

-- Ask your pharmacist if they have any product information leaflets or can recommend websites where you can get more information about a medicine.
+- Ask your pharmacist where you can get more information about a medicine.

 How can pharmacists help if I'm unsure about medicines during pregnancy or breastfeeding?